United Nations Human Rights Council: Israel and Palestine

-The special rapporteur on the question of Palestine to the previous UNCHR, the current UNHRC and the General Assembly was, between 2001 and 2008, John Dugard.
-Bayefski quotes him as saying that his mandate is to "investigate human rights violations by Israel, not by Palestinians".
+The mandate of the UNHCR's Special Rapporteur on the occupied Palestinian territories is to investigate human rights violations by Israel.
+This is because under international humanitarian law (IHL), as applied by the UNHRC, Israel is considered the occupying power in the Occupied Palestinian Territories (OPT), and therefore has the obligation of upholding human rights throughout the territories which the special rapporteur is tasked with investigating its adherence to.
+This was affirmed in an October 2023 report by the UNHCR's s Francesca Albanese.
+A July 2024 landmark opinion by the UN's top court, the International Court of Justice, also reaffirmed this, while stating that Israel should dismantle settlements in the occupied West Bank and East Jerusalem, and end its illegal occupation of those areas and the Gaza Strip as soon as possible.

 2006 creation of Agenda Item 7

-A particular criticism is its focus on the Israeli-Palestinian conflict at each session as Agenda Item 7 (out of 10), the Council voting on 30 June 2006 to review the "Human rights situation in Palestine and other occupied Arab territories".
+The Council voted on 30 June 2006 to review the "Human rights situation in Palestine and other occupied Arab territories".

 The council voted on 30 June 2006 to make a review of alleged human rights abuses by Israel a permanent feature of every council session.
-The council's special rapporteur on the Israeli–Palestinian conflict is its only expert mandate with no year of expiry.
+The Council's special rapporteur on the Israeli–Palestinian conflict is its only expert mandate with no year of expiry, due to the ongoing nature of the occupation.
 The resolution, which was sponsored by Organisation of the Islamic Conference, passed by a vote of 29 to 12 with five abstentions.
-Human Rights Watch urged it to look at international human rights and humanitarian law violations committed by Palestinian armed groups as well.
-Human Rights Watch called on the Council to avoid the selectivity that discredited its predecessor and urged it to hold special sessions on other urgent situations, such as that in Darfur.

-None of the nine other items deals exclusively with a specific conflict.
-The council's special rapporteur on the Israeli–Palestinian conflict is the council's only expert mandate with no year of expiry.